Scientific Name

 How to Grow and Care

 Borage grows best if direct-seeded.
-Barely cover the seeds with soil and keep well watered.
+Barely cover the seeds with soil and keep them well-watered.
 They are tolerant of any soil, even poor dry soil.
 However, a sunny location with rich, well-draining soil is optimal.

-If you choose to start seedlings, transplant before they become pot bound.
-Plan to start seedlings about 3-4 weeks before the last expected frost and don't transplant outdoors until the soil has warmed.
+If you choose to start seedlings, transplant them before they become pot-bound.
+Plan to start seedlings about 3-4 weeks before the last expected frost, and don't transplant outdoors until the soil has warmed.
 Once seedlings are about 2 to 3 inches (5 to 7.5 cm) tall, thin to approximately 12 inches (40 cm) apart.

 Origin

-Native to Aleppo (Syria) but now naturalized in most parts of Europe.
+Borago officinalis is native to Aleppo (Syria) but is now naturalized in most parts of Europe.

 Cultivars